aarnt/gorgzorg/README.md

 ### How to use GorgZorg

+    -c <IP>: Set IP or name to connect to
+    -g <pathToGorg>: Set a filename or path to gorg (send)
     -h: Show this help
+    -p <portnumber>: Set port to connect or listen to connections (default is 10000)
+    -tar: Use tar to archive contents of path
     -v: Verbose mode.
 When gorging, show speed.
-When zorging, show bytes received -c <IP>: Set IP or name to connect to
+When zorging, show bytes received
-    -tar: Use tar to archive contents of path
+    -y: When zorging, automatically accept any incoming file/path -z [IP]: Enter Zorg mode (listen to connections).
+If IP is ommited, GorgZorg will guess it
     -zip: Use gzip to compress contents of path
-    -g <pathToGorg>: Set a filename or path to gorg (send) -p <portnumber>: Set port to connect or listen to connections (default is 10000) -z [IP]: Enter Zorg mode (listen to connections).
-If IP is ommited, GorgZorg will guess it

 ### Examples